Tips On Voice Equalization

 If your voice sounds quite thin, boosting the fundamental frequencies can thicken it up, giving a richer, fuller sound.
 However, too much boosting in this area can lead to boominess, so be careful.

 If your voice recording already sounds quite boomy, cutting the fundamental frequencies should reduce this - just don’t cut too much!
 You’ll end up with a thin, weak sounding voice over.
+How do you make your voice sound crispy?
+Find a balance betwixt all these parameters.

 However, be careful.
 From 330-600Hz the voice can tend to sound a little “boxy'' so it’s best not to boost here.
 In fact, it’s often beneficial to cut in this area.
 Again, as with all the advice in this article, experiment.
 You may find that boxiness isn’t a problem with the voice you’re working with.
+It's a key learning curve in learning how to make vocals sound professional.

 Consonants are responsible for intelligibility.
 Intelligibility is essential if you want your audience to engage with your content - no one’s going to stay and listen to what you have to say if they’re struggling to make out what you’re saying.
+Think in clarity EQ terms.

 Sibilance occurs when we say “ess” sounds.
 These consonants are high in energy and amplitude and are unpleasant and sometimes painful to listen to.